Charley Casserly

-Charley Casserly (born February 27, 1949) is an American football analyst and former executive.
-Casserly was the general manager of the National Football League's Washington Redskins and Houston Texans, being a part of three Super Bowl wins as a member of Washington.
-He currently works for the NFL; he formerly worked for NFL Network.
+Charley Casserly (born February 27, 1949) is an American professional football analyst and former executive.
+Casserly was the general manager of the National Football League (NFL)'s Washington Redskins and Houston Texans, winning three Super Bowls with Washington.

 Early life

 Casserly was born in 1949 and grew up in River Edge, New Jersey before attending Bergen Catholic High School.
 Casserly began his career as an assistant track coach at Cathedral High School in Springfield, Massachusetts, from 1969–72 before moving to a similar post at his alma mater, Springfield (MA) College from 1973–74.
-He returned to Cathedral High School to serve as the school's athletic director for two years before becoming head football coach at Minnechaug Regional High School in Wilbraham, Massachusetts, from 1975–76.He holds a bachelor's degree in education and a master's degree in guidance from Springfield College, where he also played football.
+He returned to Cathedral High School to serve as the school's athletic director for two years before becoming head football coach at Minnechaug Regional High School in Wilbraham, Massachusetts, from 1975–76.
+He holds a bachelor's degree in education and a master's degree in guidance from Springfield College, where he also played football.
 His roommate at Springfield was former New York Giants GM, Dave Gettleman.
 In May 2005, he received an honorary doctor degree in humanics from Springfield.
 Casserly is also a member of the Springfield College Sports Hall of Fame and Bergen Catholic High School Hall of Fame.